SerenityInAllThings/ExerciciosManzanoAlgoritmos/readme.md

 To run all entries, use: `npm run test` or `yarn test`

 To run a specific exercise, specify it as an argument
-- `yarn test yarn test list/chapter_3/10/1/` will run exercise 1 of chapter 3.10
+- `yarn test list/chapter_3/10/1/` will run exercise 1 of chapter 3.10.
-- `yarn test yarn test list/chapter_4/` will run all chapter 4 exercises
+- `yarn test list/chapter_4/` will run all chapter 4 exercises entries.
+- `yarn test list/chapter_4/ peterson` will run all of Peterson's chapter 4 exercise entries.

 ## Contribution guidelines